Intrusion Detection System (IDS)

 An IDS is designed to monitor a network or system for abnormal activities and potential intrusions or attacks.
 There are two main methods of intrusion detection: Signature-Based Detection and Behavior-Based Detection.

-- Signature-based detection identifies known attack patterns.
+- Signature-Based IDS:- Signature-based detection identifies known attack patterns.
 A signature refers to a rule or pattern that defines the unique characteristics of an attack, which is stored in a database.
 The IDS checks whether events or traffic in the system match any known signatures.

 - Advantages: It can detect known attacks quickly and accurately.